 After two nights in Chiang Mai, it was time for us to move to Pai

 We got up in the morning, organized the suitcases, put what we needed

-for the next three days in 2 small suitcases
+for the next three days in 2 small Trolleys

-(the rest we left in a hotel in a luggage room),
+(the rest we left in the hotel in a luggage room),

 We had breakfast and booked a shuttle from the hotel’s tour desk.

 The driver who picked us up from the hotel took us to the main

 station in Chang Mai and from there we boarded

 another van that drove us (along with another couple and a little girl) to Pai town.